couchbaselabs/vagrants/README.md

       vb.cpus = 2
     end

-Will require an equivilent stanza for libvirt:
+Will require an equivilent, additional stanza for libvirt adding to the Vagrantfile:

     config.vm.provider :libvirt do |libvirt|
       libvirt.memory = 2048